dualcube/moodle-qtype_ddmatch/README.txt

 The grading is identical to the original matching question.

-This version can be used with Moodle 2.4.1 and ulterior versions.
+This version can be used with Moodle 3.8.1 and other stable versions.